Jaiganesh-MJ/services-with-terraform/ecs.md

 🚀 Sharing Knowledge: Streaming ECS Container Logs to CloudWatch 🚀

-Hey LinkedIn community! 👋 Excited to share a quick tutorial on how to seamlessly stream logs from your ECS container to CloudWatch.
+Quick tutorial on how to seamlessly stream logs from your ECS container to CloudWatch.
 Whether you're working with AWS, Terraform, or just diving into container orchestration, this step-by-step guide can be a handy reference. 🌐

-Step 1: Set Up ECS Container 🛠️
+**Step 1: Set Up ECS Container** 🛠️
 Ensure your ECS container is configured.
 If not, no worries!
 I've included a Terraform snippet to help set up your ECS cluster.
 It even comes with a launch configuration, autoscaling group, and an IAM role for good measure.

 data "aws_ami" "ecs_ami" {